frapac/Stochastic-Optimization-Library/README.md

 # Stochastic-Optimization-Library

 This repository contains the draft of a working paper on the creation of a common test-set for stochastic optimization problems.
+It is also available on [ShareLatex](https://www.sharelatex.com/project/59556d23c8f18fc31bc955d5).

 This project will only work if the community collectively agrees on the underlying format these problems should be expressed in.